YuxinLiu2023/video_capture-stream_v2/README.md

 | 4000  | 3000   | 14  | 12–24 Mbps             |
 | 8000  | 6000   | 3   | 20–40 Mbps             |

-## Display process
+## Display Process

-The raw y4m video file will be saved on the receiver side `src/app/data/` after the transmission.
-To display the video, use `ffmpeg` and `ffplay`.
+The raw Y4M video file is saved on the receiver side under `src/app/data/`.
+To convert and display the video, use `ffmpeg` and `ffplay`.
 For example:

 ```bash
 ffmpeg -i output_raw.y4m -c:v libx264 -preset fast -crf 23 output.mp4